Xarnder/GaussianSplatGuide/README.md

 *   **Step 5: Ensure Consistency**

     *   To ensure uniformity across all frames, fix your camera settings before starting.
 This includes the exposure, aperture, ISO, and focal length settings to avoid visual inconsistencies in the final product.
+    *   Ensure you do not use a too wide angled lens as the algorithm sometimes has trouble processing this into Gaussian splats

 ## 2. Image Extraction and Preparation